skfarhad/hazard_reporting_system/backend/README.md

 - **Incident API**:
   To create an incident, make a POST request to `/api/incidents/` with the required fields and include the API key in the `Authorization` header in the format `Api-Key <your_api_key>`.

- To retrieve incident data, you can make a GET request to the `/api/incidents/view/` endpoint.
-This can be used to fetch either a list of all incidents or a specific incident by its `/api/incidents/view/<id>` ID.
-The request must include an API key in the `Authorization` header in the format `Api-Key <your_api_key>`.

 - **Volunteer API**: To retrieve the list of active volunteers, make a GET request to `/api/volunteers/`.
 No authentication is required.